 Yes, the Rainbow Mountain is touristy, but that doesn’t make it any less amazing.
 As long as you’re prepared for the altitude, dressed warmly, and willing to take a horse if you need to, it’s totally worth checking off the bucket list.

-Book your tour to the Rainbow Mountain here.
-The tour includes roundtrip transportation from Cusco, breakfast & lunch, a professional English & Spanish speaking guide as well as the entrance ticket to Rainbow Mountain.
+Book your tour to Rainbow Mountain here.
+The tour includes roundtrip transportation from Cusco, breakfast & lunch, a professional English & Spanish speaking guide, and the entrance ticket to Rainbow Mountain.

 3. Machu Picchu

-If you're visiting Cusco, you must see Machu Picchu.
-This mountaintop archaeological site was once the imperial palace of the Incan emperors and earned its fame as the "lost city of the Inca" when it was rediscovered by Europeans in the early 20th century, but the ruins were never really lost to locals.
+If you’re visiting Cusco, you must see Machu Picchu.
+This mountaintop archaeological site was once the imperial palace of the Incan emperors and earned its fame as the “lost city of the Inca” when Europeans rediscovered it in the early 20th century.
+Still, the ruins were never really lost to locals.

 At its peak, the palace housed some 750 permanent occupants (most of whom were the imperial family’s servants and staff).
 That’s a far cry from what the UNESCO World Heritage Site sees today.

 Each year, over a million people visit Machu Picchu to connect to its rich history and stunning beauty.